axiomjo/pick_and_place_elephantrobotics_Mycobot280pi_ROS2/README.md

 then, to let the user tell the robot what things to move where A.K.A complex command, the gui have a workspace area where users can drag, drop, and edit the orientation of the detected image, before finally calling an action `/planner/process_workspace` ! btw, this part stumped me coz thinking about a gui like this is NOT SMTHG i learned in any of my college classes :\ . i take inspiration from games hahahaha. this gui node then saves a list of "moved objects" and their "before-after" and shove it all to the `planner_robot_node`. good luck planner node, ur the one who has to think hard to complete this action hahahaha. along the progress that the planner node does, the gui will get feedback that will be displayed to the user. this way, u can know how much items left the robot needs to move around.

 to control the robot with simple commands, the gui provides buttons.
-A LOT OF BUTTONS. from a panel with a button to add a square, which can be used as a visual marker to move the robot to it's center point, and a button to tell the robot to go there, an EMERGENCY button to STOP AND GO TO HOME POSITION if anything bad happens, and even buttons to manually set the vacuum pump. the gui basically trriggers a publish for `/planner/manual_commands` so the  `planner_robot_node` can know what user wants to do simple stuff. btw, klo tadi habis nyuruh robotnya complex command, buttons ini semua, kecuali yg EMERGENCY, bakal ke-disable, kecuali kita rela cancel actionnya di tengah jalan...
+A LOT OF BUTTONS. from a panel with a button to add a square, which can be used as a visual marker to move the robot to it's center point, and a button to tell the robot to go there, an EMERGENCY button to STOP AND GO TO HOME POSITION if anything bad happens, and even buttons to manually set the vacuum pump. the gui basically trriggers a service call for `/planner/srv_simple_command` so the  `planner_robot_node` can know when user wants to do simple stuff. btw, klo tadi habis nyuruh robotnya complex command, buttons ini semua, kecuali yg EMERGENCY, bakal ke-disable, kecuali kita rela cancel actionnya di tengah jalan...

 if the user want to refresh the scene since they felt that the current worksapce no longer reflect the real-world condition, they can always press the "refresh scene" button, and the gui's memory will be reset-ed into a fresh new clean slate, importing the objects that is detected in `/vision/msg_annotated_image`.